arunammisetty/port-scanner-gui/README.md

 2. Specify the start port and end port for scanning.

-3. Click the Start Scan button to begin scanning.
+3. Click the "Start Scan" button to begin scanning.

-4. View the real-time status of each port in the web interface.
+4. View the results displayed in the listbox (open or closed ports).